anywhichway/thunderclap/README.md

 The root index node can be accessed via `getItem("!")`.
 Currently this is open to all, but it will be restricted to the role `dbo` in the future.
 To get at a property index, just add the property name, e.g. `getItem("!userName")`.
+To get at a value index, add a strinfied value, e.g. `getItem("!userName!\"joe64\"")`.
 Of course, you usually don't have to do this because the JOQULAR pattern processing engine in the worker script does it for you.

-With the above, it is certainly possible to create an index that would be larger than the allowed RAM for a Cloudflare Worker.

-At the expense of some additional reads, splitting the indexes so that each value is a separate entry in the KV store is certainly possible, and has been done in prototypes outside the scope of Cloudflare.
-The node will then be reached something like this, `getItem("!userName!\"joe\"")`.
+Also, only users with the role `dbo` can directly query indexes.

-This transition will be made with a move to BETA assuming performance is not hugely impacted.
-Conservatively, 50% of RAM will allow for terminal index nodes that contain references to 50,000,000 to 75,000,000 objects associated with a single property and value, e.g. 50,000,000 people called "joe".
+Conservatively, 50% of the 128MB RAM will allow for terminal index nodes that contain references to approximately 3,200,000 objects associated with a single property and value, e.g. 3,200,000 people called "joe".
 Only one terminal index node at a time is loaded by Thunderclap.
 The remaining RAM can be allocated to query results and code.
 Currently, the total size of Thuderclap worker code is less than 100K.

 # Security